eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 ## Open Liberty projects do not start within the default timeout

-Occasionally, Appsody open liberty projects do not start and you see the following entries in the `appsody.log`:
+Occasionally, Appsody Open Liberty projects do not start, and you see the following entries in the `appsody.log`:

 ```
 [Container] [INFO] CWWKM2010I: Searching for CWWKF0011I: in /opt/ol/wlp/usr/servers/defaultServer/logs/messages.log.
 This search will timeout after 120 seconds.